External Visual Inspection

 mass spectrometry against the specified acceptance limit (LR).
 Conditions are calculated from

 internal volume and mission reliability needs.
-We offer this via partner labs today and plan in-house
+We currently offer this via

 Seal Test